kristinbryan/exercise_6/06_exercises.md

 </table></div><!--/html_preserve-->

-  6. Use `patchwork` operators and functions to combine at least two graphs using your project data or `garden_harvest` data if your project data aren't read.
+  6. Use `patchwork` operators and functions to combine at least two graphs using your project data or `garden_harvest` data if your project data aren't ready.